Terms and Conditions for study at City, University of London

 - if, in accordance with Clause 7, you are no longer able to demonstrate that you have a valid immigration status, if you have not complied with the conditions of your visa required for you to carry out your studies and/or, in the Institution’s reasonable opinion your acts or omissions could reasonably put the Institution’s Tier 4 Sponsor status at risk.

-- If, in the case of programmes which are regulated by professional statutory and regulatory bodies, you are deemed unfit to practise by a Fitness to Practise Panel.
+- if, in the case of programmes which are regulated by professional statutory or regulatory bodies, you are deemed unfit to practise by a Fitness to Practise Panel.
 This could be as a result of a Cause for Concern referral or a disclosure via the Disclosure and Barring Service.
 Further information can be found in the Fitness to Practise Policy.

 20.2 If you have been withdrawn from the Institution, you will no longer be entitled to attend lectures, classes or seminars, use the Institution's facilities or services, submit assessments, take tests/examinations, or proceed to any degree, diploma or other award of the Institution.
 You will also cease to be a member of the Students’ Union and will therefore be unable to participate in clubs, societies or other activities associated with the Students’ Union.
+Under these circumstances, you may not be entitled to a refund of any deposits, advanced tuition fee payments and/or any additional cost associated with your programme that you may have paid to the Institution or third parties.
 To the extent that you are engaged in any procedures of the Institution or the Office of the Independent Adjudicator for Higher Education (OIA) associated with that withdrawal, you may be entitled to the support services offered by the Students’ Union Advice Service.

 21.1 The Institution takes all reasonable care to ensure the safety and security of its students whilst on the Institution's campus, however the Institution cannot accept responsibility, and expressly excludes liability, for loss or damage to your personal property (including computer equipment and software).
 You are advised to insure your property against theft and other risks.

-21.2 The Institution shall not be held responsible for any injury to you (financial or otherwise), or for any damage to your property, caused by another student, or by any person who is not an employee or authorised representative of the University.
+21.3 The Institution shall not be held responsible for any injury to you (financial or otherwise), or for any damage to your property, caused by another student, or by any person who is not an employee or authorised representative of the Institution.